eelkefierstra/p2p-kademlia-chat/tracker/docs/README.md

 ```

 If you get a shell, your connection is encrypted and ready for p2p-chat!

+## Installation of the tracker
+Run `setup.py install` for installing the tracker

 ## Testing the tracker
 To start the tracker, run the following command: